ringo/ringojs.org/site/documentation/workers.md

 To further improve performance Ringo keeps free workers in a queue and only allocates new workers if all existing workers are busy.
 Workers help to keep multi-threaded JavaScript free from any common threading pitfalls, like synchronization or locking.

-Every worker has its own incoming message queue and can only process one single message at a time.
+Every worker has its own incoming message queue and a worker's event loop running a single thread can process exactly one message at a time.
-If you are familiar with the concept of *Actors* in frameworks like [Akka](http://akka.io/), this might sound familiar.
+If you know the concept of *Actors* from toolkits like [Akka](http://akka.io/), this might sound familiar.

 ## Creating a worker